surniaulula/wpsso/readme.txt

 = 3.37.7-rc1 =

 (2016/12/08) Added support for the new get_user_locale() function in WordPress v4.7.
 Removed the Facebook "Default Content Language" option.
+Fixed the "Click here update header templates automatically" URL in the notice message.

 = 3.37.6-3 =